Director: Sobey Martin

-“The Space Croppers” contains all the elements of a spooky, if campy, Halloween special: werewolves, witches, and killer plants that multiply at an exponential rate.
-That being said, the horror tropes outlined above are never strung together in a logical, let alone compelling, fashion.
+“The Space Croppers” contains all the elements of a spooky Halloween special: werewolves, witches, and killer plants that multiply at an exponential rate.
+That being said, the horror tropes in this episode never coalesce in a logical manner.

 Unconvincing even by the standards of a 1960s television program, the werewolf who attacks Will, Penny, and Dr. Smith may evoke snickering from the audience.
 (The title monster from Universal Studios’ The Wolf Man, on the other hand, maintains a terrifying presence nearly seventy-five years after his cinematic debut.)

 Also problematic is the killer-plant theme, which, though potentially frightening, had been previously exhausted by Peter Packer and his fellow Lost in Space contributors.
 Specifically, the alien flora from “Welcome Stranger” and “Attack of the Monster Plants” present a more credible, ominous threat to the Robinson family than do the runaway crops featured in this installment.

 An incoherent and poorly paced offering, “The Space Croppers” deserves its reputation as the worst entry in season one’s line-up of episodes.
 Therefore, fans of the sci-fi/horror crossover genre would be wise to avoid this effort.